-As of April 11, 2023
+As of April 29, 2024

-The below list of SORs identified to 3M by the 3M Supplier Group is conformant with RMAP protocols as of April 11, 2023.
+The below list includes SORs identified to 3M by the 3M Supplier Group as of April 29, 2024.
 3M is typically many tiers in the supply chain removed from SORs, and our direct suppliers have not traced materials supplied to 3M back to individual SORs.
-Many of our suppliers provided information to 3M on all SORs identified to them by their suppliers and have not been able to confirm that Necessary 3TG processed by these SORs is contained in the products they have supplied to us because some of the suppliers did not provide their CMRT at the product level.
-Therefore, it is possible that the list contains SORs not used to process Necessary 3TG contained in our products.
+Many of our suppliers provided information to 3M on all SORs identified to them by their suppliers and have not been able to confirm that Necessary 3TG processed by these SORs is contained in the products they supplied to 3M because they did not provide their CMRT at the product level.
+Therefore, it is possible that the list contains SORs not used to process Necessary 3TG contained in 3M products.